craftcms/cms/docs/folder-structure.md

 # Craft’s Folder Structure

-{intro} There’s a lot going on in your craft/ folder, so let’s makes some sense of it.
+There’s a lot going on in your craft/ folder, so let’s makes some sense of it.

 Your craft/ folder has the following subfolders: